-I dont always use head cement or a UV resin, usually a few whip finished are sufficient enough.
-Sometimes though I like to add a little something else, and when I do I reach for the glitter nail art!
+I dont always use head cement or a UV resin, usually a few whip finishes are sufficient enough.
+Every once in a while though I like to add a little something else, and when I do, I reach for the glitter nail art!
 The reason I use this as opposed to regular nail polish is that its more concentrated and the applicator brush is minuscule.

 Is this necessary?
 Not that I am aware of.
 Do I find it effective?
-Yes, but what particular reason its effective?
-Is a mystery only to the trout.
+Yes, but what particular reason its effective; is a mystery only the trout will know.
 I have never had a problem fishing this fly without it, it just became something I liked to add from time to time.

 However you tie this, be sure you keep some on hand in many sizes and fish them with confidence.

 In a lake for smallmouth I will cast out and let them sink near the bank.
 I then strip them slowly – strip-pause-strip-pause- bouncing them down rock slopes… then every so often I move them quicker, as if they were trying to escape, grab the fishes attention – then stop.
 Do nothing, let it sink again and twitch.
 More often than not those smallmouth will slam that fly on the twitch.
 But if i could give you one piece of advice, be aware that if you feel a bump and there’s no take when you strip the line, wait.
 Let it sink again.
 Smallmouth have a tendency to stun their prey by picking them up and spitting them back out, before actually taking it.

 I have included a YouTube video that’s pretty interesting if you haven’t been able to witness this first hand.
 Studying the way different species eat their prey will also help you know when to set that hook a second time.